Mathnerd314/stroscot/docs/GettingStarted/StyleGuide.rst

 * Module names should be lower_with_under (snake case), like Python.
 * Function, constant, and variable names should be snake_case (all lowercase), like Julia, or camelCase like Haskell, or kebab-case like Lisp or Raku.
 Generally, variable names should be nouns and function names should be verbs.
 * If an argument is unused use the wildcard pattern ``_`` or (less preferred) a name starting with ``_``
-* Whole words are preferred.
+* Use whole words unless you have a good reason.
 Single letters can be okay for internal variable names or to match a reference paper or algorithm but may be unreadable in a year so should be documented with comments.
-Don't use abbreviations because they tend to be inconsistent and too terse; use a text editor with autocomplete.
+Don't use abbreviations, because they tend to be inconsistent and too terse; use a text editor with autocomplete.
 * Multi-word names are allowed, but consider whether the binding might be decomposable into separate values.
 * Bang convention: Append ``!`` to names of functions that modify their arguments.
 Not too sure about this, the ``Ref`` type that marks a value as allowing modification may be enough indication.